Honorary Doctorate vs. PhD: Key Differences Explained

 Q2.
 How is an honorary doctorate awarded?

 Ans.
-There is a process of nomination and approval that goes through from the university’s governing body to award an individual with an honorary doctorate degree.
+There is a process of nomination and approval that goes through from the university’s governing body to award an individual with an honorary doctorate.

 Q3.
 Which is more valuable, a PhD or an honorary doctorate?